Saturday, March 10, 2007

 ¹ By PC, I mean in the original Maoist/Chinese Imperialist sense of the term.

 I mostly knew Bill due to some discussions on the SEMNET listserv (which at the time I frequented in order to learn a few tips for dealing with some confirmatory factor analyses that I was programming) regarding his iconoclastic approach to inferring causality from correlational data.
-At the time, my grad school days were nearing their end and his career had been all but effectively ended by a combination of health problems and personal tragedies.
+At the time, my college days were nearing their end and his career had been all but effectively ended by a combination of health problems and personal tragedies.
 Needless to say, I suspect his view of academicians by then was sufficiently sour as to make it exceedingly difficult for him to tolerate the skeptical reactions he received from many on SEMNET and similar forums.

 During the last year of his life he'd started up a Yahoo group devoted to Kelly's Personal Construct Psychology theory, and I joined primarily to see how he was progressing as far as testing out his particular statistical method.
 At that point, he'd apparently had a manuscript initially accepted - and then rejected under circumstances that always struck me as a bit shady by the journal Structural Equation Modeling.
 Not long after that event, his messages became sporadic and then he just seemed to drop out altogether.
 As he had taken extended breaks from the internet before (the combination of ill health and poverty often impose such breaks), I didn't think much of it.
 Some months later came news of his death.